 7. Illustrations Over Photograph

-Avoid using photographs as a logo.
+Avoid using photographs as a design element.
 They are not as versatile as illustrations.
 Illustrations can create a simpler and more effective design than a photograph.
 Photographs cannot be great logos, they can however lead to excellent designs.
 Feel free to use a photograph as a reference.
 Remember simple is best when creating a memorable logo.

 8. Using Typography

-Brilliant use of typefaces can elevate your logo.
+Brilliant use of typefaces can elevate your branding.
 Typography can be quite effective when designing your logo.
 Don’t overlook this design aspect, as it can express more about your company.
 For instance, brands associated with formal themes tend to use cursive.
 Perhaps you desire a minimalist style, sans serif fonts can convey just that.

-9. Eliminate Drop Shadow
+9. Eliminate Drop Shadow in Your Logo

 Drop shadows are controversial in logo design.
 Digitally their effects look amazing, however in print it will collapse.
 If you are considering adding a drop shadow, its better to drop that idea, since drop shadow’s will often add visual clutter.
 Muddling your core design elements.